richardhp/cucumber-google-sheets/README.md

-# cucumber-google-sheets
+# Cucumber Google Sheets

+This project will produce a docker image that can be run to process Cucumber messages in the [ndjson format](http://ndjson.org/).

-Parse cucumber messages and push them to a google sheet
+It will then post them to a google spreadsheet